Big Two derby: Trophy dominance

 Linfield and Glentoran have been the two most successful clubs in Northern Irish football to date, regularly being the two main contenders for the major domestic honours.
 They have won more league titles, Irish Cups, and League Cups than any other clubs.
 Linfield hold the record for the most League titles (56), Irish Cups (43), and League Cups (10).
-In comparison, Glentoran have won 23 league titles, 23 Irish Cups, and 7 League Cups.
+In comparison, Glentoran have won 23 league titles, 23 Irish Cups, and seven League Cups.
 Almost half (47.1%) of the 140 Irish Cup competitions to date have been won by one of the two clubs, with at least one of the clubs reaching the final on 91 occasions (65% of all finals), winning the cup a combined 66 times.
-Of those 91 finals, the two clubs have met in 15 of them – making it the most common final.
+Of those 91 finals, the two clubs have met in fifteen of them – making it the most common final.
 Linfield have won eight of the head-to-head final meetings compared to Glentoran's seven wins, with the most recent final meeting between the two clubs occurring in the 2006 final, when Linfield won 2–1 to lift the Cup for the 37th time.
 Almost two-thirds (64.7%) of all Irish League titles have been won by one of the Big Two.
 Of the 119 completed league seasons, the title has been won by either club on 77 occasions.
-The duo also make up two of the three clubs that have appeared in every season of the Irish League since its inception in 1890; the other club being Cliftonville.
+The duo also comprise two of the three clubs that have appeared in every season of the Irish League since its inception in 1890; the other club being Cliftonville.